 - the property is owner-occupied, and

-- the property consista of four or fewer units.
+- the property consists of four or fewer units.

 How Pennsylvania’s Foreclosure Diversion Programs Work